 Note that Privacy PIN Protection may be disabled remotely by an authorised remote party.

-DEV.6.M952: (PIN capability ONLY) Protect access to Privacy PIN
+DEV.6.M952: Protect access to Privacy PIN

 This mitigation is required to counter obtaining the Privacy PIN from stored data

 At Foundation Grade the product is required to protect the stored Privacy PIN from unauthorised modification or substitution.